Steve Yzerman: Detroit Red Wings

 On September 25, 2006, the Red Wings named Yzerman team vice-president and alternate governor.
-He won a fourth Stanley Cup championship as an executive in 2007–08.
-In May 2010, he left the Red Wings organization to become general manager of the Tampa Bay Lightning, serving in that capacity until September 2018.
-On April 19, 2019, Yzerman was named the general manager of the Red Wings.

-On January 2, 2007, the Red Wings retired Yzerman's jersey #19 before a game against the Anaheim Ducks.
+On January 2, 2007, Yzerman was presented the key to the city of Detroit by Mayor Kwame Kilpatrick.
+It was also announced that an intersection would be named after him.
+Later that night, the Red Wings retired Yzerman's jersey #19 before a game against the Anaheim Ducks.
 As an additional honour, the captain's "C" was added to the corner of his banner to forever commemorate him as "The Captain".
 The official retirement ceremony was hosted by Yzerman's long-time friend, former NHL goaltender and ESPN hockey analyst Darren Pang, and featured such Red Wing luminaries as Gordie Howe, Ted Lindsay, Alex Delvecchio and Scotty Bowman.
 For the ceremony, active Red Wings players wore Yzerman throwback jerseys representing the Red Wings, Team Canada (Canada won gold at the 2002 Salt Lake City Winter Olympic Games), the Campbell Conference All-Star team and the Peterborough Petes.
 Former teammate Vladimir Konstantinov attended the ceremony, walking across the ice for the first time without a wheelchair since his last game in the 1997 playoffs.

-Banner for Yzerman's number 19 hangs alongside other banners of retired Red Wings numbers at Joe Louis Arena.
+Banner for Yzerman's number 19 hanging alongside other banners of retired Red Wings numbers at Joe Louis Arena.
 The Red Wings retired Yzerman's number in 2007.